20 Must-Visit Places to Travel in Summer in the USA

 Besides that, you might want to travel during the middle of the week.
 Prices for flights and rooms are usually a bit lower then.

 Lastly, try to avoid buying souvenirs at the big gift shops.
-Often, the same items are much cheaper at local markets or small town stores.
+Often, the same items are much cheaper at local markets.

 FAQs